Misconduct MC 390

 This section discusses the principles to be applied when the claimant was discharged due to relations with coworkers or customers or the public.

-- Relations With Coworkers
+A. Relations With Coworkers

 This subsection relates to discharge due to some unsatisfactory relationship of an employee with coworkers.
 Some of these unsatisfactory relationships involve an employee's deliberate acts which may constitute a wanton disregard of an employee's duty to the employer and substantially injure or tend to injure the employer's interests.
 This type of misconduct includes inexcusable fighting on the job with other employees, use of abusive or offensive language to fellow employees, or stealing from other employees.
 (NOTE: If the claimant is discharged for stealing from coworkers, see Dishonesty, MC 140.)